Synkronizing/CSJ/README.md

 Computer Science Java Projects
 This is my github repository to display all my code for people to see and use, if needed.

-To look at a specific part of code click on the .java files located in the src of each Project.
+To look at a specific part of code click on the .java files located in the src folders of each Project.